merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 #### Clean-up

 Feel free to keep the merged profile databases in case you want to go through the data again interactively later (particularly to compare with the competitive read recruitment results).
 But we don't need the BAM files or the single-sample profile dbs anymore.
-We're also done with the individual bowtie indices for each genome.
+We're also done with the individual Bowtie indices for each genome.
 Let's clean these up from our working and output directories:

 ```bash
 rm -r NON_COMPETITIVE/*.bam NON_COMPETITIVE/*.bai NON_COMPETITIVE/*-PROFILE/ *.bt2